8095 Nanobots

 Jay Fernando

-Notebook Co-Captain
+Notebook Head

 Ensuring every step of our journey is recorded with precision and clarity, Jay's meticulous attention to detail has paid off in documenting our building process.
 She also played a key role in designing and creating our team poster, showcasing her creativity and commitment to representing our team with pride.
 Beyond her leadership in documentation, Jay has been critical in tracking and analyzing the challenges our team faced, helping us strategize solutions and grow stronger as a unit.